-Alice Christensen is currently completing her dissertation, "Temperature Sense: A History of Inscriptions Around 1900" (committee: Michael Jennings, Daniel Heller-Roazen, Katja Guenther).
-The dissertation traces a cultural and intellectual history of the judgments by which we call things kalt, kühl, lau, warm, heiß.
-The dissertation asks why this particular qualitative judgment became so important in German and European discourse in the years between 1870 and 1930.
-Despite the fact that one finds "temperature and then--temperature again" (Mann, Der Zauberberg) in literature, science, and philosophy in this period, "Temperature Sense" is the first book-length study of the topic.
+My dissertation "Temperature Sense: A History of Inscriptions Around 1900" (committee: Michael Jennings, Daniel Heller-Roazen, Katja Guenther) traces a cultural and intellectual history of the judgments by which we call things kalt, kühl, lau, warm, heiß.
+The dissertation asks why temperature became so important in German and European discourse in the years between 1870 and 1930.
+Despite the fact that one finds "temperature and then--temperature again" (Mann, Der Zauberberg) in literature, science, philosophy, and popular culture during this period, "Temperature Sense" is the first book-length study of the topic.
 An article based on material from the second chapter appeared in 2014 ("Making Sense of Temperature in Early Psychophysics," IJOC).

-Alice's work has been supported by the Interdisciplinary Doctoral Program in the Humanities at Princeton (IHUM), Deutscher Akademischer Austauschdienst (DAAD), and the Princeton Institute for International and Regional Studies (PIIRS).
-She spent January-October 2014 as a Visiting Associate Fellow at the Internationales Kolleg für Kulturtechnikforschung und Medienphilosophie (IKKM) at the Bauhaus Universität-Weimar.
-Alice previously studied German literature and the natural sciences at Johns Hopkins University and the Freie Universität-Berlin, and she holds a master’s degree in epidemiology from Yale.
-Her research interests broadly include German literature and philosophy from the eighteenth century to the present, the history of the human and natural sciences, media theory, and cinema/film.
-From December 2017, she is also an affiliate of the Deutsche Forschungsgemeinschaft (DFG) network "Media Philosophy."
+This work has been supported by the Deutscher Akademischer Austauschdienst (DAAD), Interdisciplinary Doctoral Program in the Humanities at Princeton (IHUM), and the Princeton Institute for International and Regional Studies (PIIRS).
+I received an M.A. in German from Princeton in 2013, and previously studied German literature and the natural sciences at Johns Hopkins University and the Freie Universität-Berlin.
+I also hold a master’s degree in epidemiology from Yale.
+My research interests broadly include German literature and thought from the eighteenth century to the present and the history of the human and natural sciences.
+My next project concerns the rise of statistical and epidemiological thinking alongside documentary prose forms in the nineteenth century.